Netflix Password Sharing: What Do You Need To Know?

 In May 2023, Netflix announced that it would no longer turn a blind eye to password sharing among households with multiple members.

-As per new rules, Netflix is starting to enforce its new policy, and it is automatically logging out those people whom it considers not a part of the household that is paying for the membership.
-It is compulsory for each household to maintain a paid membership of Netflix.
+As per new rules, Netflix is starting to enforce its new policy, and it is automatically logging out those people it considers not a part of the household paying for the membership.
+Each household must maintain a paid membership of Netflix.

-However, if a particular household wants to pay an extra $7.99 per month, it is okay to share accounts with someone who does not live with them.
+However, if a particular household wants to pay an extra $7.99 per month, sharing accounts with someone who does not live with them is okay.

 The video streaming company is slowly rolling out its password protocol worldwide.
 At first, it alerted US consumers who shared their accounts with others outside their households.
-They stated in a message that the Netflix account they are using is for them and the people who live with them in the same household.
+They stated in a message that they are using the Netflix account for them and those living with them in the same household.

 How Netflix Enforced The Crackdown?